Skip to content

 Top Attractions

-Westbrook, Connecticut, is a charming coastal town that offers a delightful mix of attractions for visitors of all ages.
-Nestled along the picturesque shoreline, Westbrook is known for its stunning beaches, vibrant local culture, and outdoor recreational opportunities.
-Signature attractions like the Westbrook Town Beach and the scenic Hammonasset Beach State Park provide ample opportunities for sunbathing, swimming, and picnicking.
-Whether you’re looking to explore nature, enjoy family-friendly activities, or simply relax by the water, Westbrook has something for everyone.
-With its welcoming atmosphere and variety of experiences, this town is a perfect destination for a day trip or a weekend getaway.
+Westbrook, Connecticut is a charming coastal town that offers a delightful mix of attractions for visitors of all ages.
+Nestled along the picturesque Long Island Sound shoreline, Westbrook is known for its stunning beaches, vibrant local culture, and outdoor recreational opportunities.
+The town’s crown jewel is nearby Hammonasset Beach State Park, Connecticut’s largest shoreline park spanning over 2,000 acres with two miles of sandy beachfront.
+Westbrook Town Beach provides a more intimate local experience with beautiful views and family-friendly amenities.
+Whether you’re looking to explore nature, enjoy cultural experiences, or simply relax by the water, Westbrook offers something for everyone throughout the year.

-Westbrook, Connecticut, is a charming coastal town that offers a delightful mix of attractions for visitors of all ages.
-Nestled along the picturesque shoreline, Westbrook is known for its stunning beaches, vibrant local culture, and outdoor recreational opportunities.
-Signature attractions like the Westbrook Town Beach and the scenic Hammonasset Beach State Park provide ample opportunities for sunbathing, swimming, and picnicking.
-Whether you’re looking to explore nature, enjoy family-friendly activities, or simply relax by the water, Westbrook has something for everyone.
-With its welcoming atmosphere and variety of experiences, this town is a perfect destination for a day trip or a weekend getaway.
+Westbrook, Connecticut is a charming coastal town that offers a delightful mix of attractions for visitors of all ages.
+Nestled along the picturesque Long Island Sound shoreline, Westbrook is known for its stunning beaches, vibrant local culture, and outdoor recreational opportunities.
+The town’s crown jewel is nearby Hammonasset Beach State Park, Connecticut’s largest shoreline park spanning over 2,000 acres with two miles of sandy beachfront.
+Westbrook Town Beach provides a more intimate local experience with beautiful views and family-friendly amenities.
+Whether you’re looking to explore nature, enjoy cultural experiences, or simply relax by the water, Westbrook offers something for everyone throughout the year.

 Regulations